How to Remove a Ring Doorbell

 Below are a few tools you may need to remove a Ring Doorbell:

-1. Security Screwdriver: You may need a star-shaped security screwdriver (T6 or T15) that the Ring Doorbell uses (depending on the model).
+1. Security Screwdriver: Use a star-shaped security screwdriver (T6 or T15) for the Ring Doorbell (depending on the model).
 Use this tool to loosen the security screws at the bottom of the device.
 It protects the device from tampering or theft by locking it to its bracket.
 Removal is not possible without this tool.
 You need a replacement of the exact size if you lost it.

 2. Optional Tools: Use a flathead screwdriver or drill if the screws are tight or jammed.
 The Ring tool can not easily loosen the screws if the installation is older.
 Use a flathead that provides extra grip for jammed mounts.
 A drill is ideal for brackets or screws firmly fixed into the wall.
 These tools give support for removals but are not always necessary.

-3. Safety Gear: Your hands stay protected with gloves while working with wiring in wired models.
+3. Safety Gear: Use gloves while working with wiring in wired models to protect your hands.
+A ladder is required for devices mounted higher than reach for more safety.
 The risk of cuts, shocks or pinched fingers reduces as well.
-Use a ladder for devices mounted higher than reach for more safety.
 Safety gear allows handling doorbells carefully while preventing accidents.
 The removal process becomes smooth with such gear.

 What Should You Do Before Removal